callmesalmon/myscheme/README.md

 #       of the interpreter, do:
 ./configure --exclude debug # To exclude debugging ./configure --exclude std   # To exclude stdlib loading

+# NOTE: To compile with only repl, do:
+./configure --repl
 ```
 Note: To run with a C++ compiler
 other than g++, run make like this: